 Two primary categories of medical-grade materials are frequently employed as base materials for stent devices.
 The first category comprises medical-grade metals which are prevalent, while the second involves medical-grade biodegradable polymers which are in special application only.
 Table 2 provides a comprehensive overview of major materials used in stent fabrication, including their advantages.

-In contrast to conventional tubing cutting methods, which typically involve removing only a small fraction of the base material, stent cutting is a specialized process that necessitates the removal of over 80% of the base material to form a designed network.
+In contrast to conventional tubing cutting methods, which typically involve removing only a small fraction of the base material, laser stent cutting is a specialized process that necessitates the removal of over 80% of the base material to form a designed network.
 As such, stent cutting is recognized as a distinctive and specialized technique in the field of tubing fabrication.

 After decades of advancements in laser cutting technology, the laser cutting of stents has evolved into the industry-standard process.
 Initially, nanosecond infrared (ns-IR) fiber laser cutting dominated the scene due to its cost-effectiveness and excellent reliability.
 However, fiber laser processing has a significant molten material, necessitating a complex post-cleaning procedure.